Inside: Here are 10 ways to slow down and relax even when life is busy. If you want to enjoy more of the little moments, this post is for you.

 - things that bring me joy

 Physical movement is another one of those things that we tend to overlook when we’re busy, but I think this is because of the expectations we set for ourselves.
-It’s easy to get caught up with the belief that moving your body is only valuable if it’s a “proper workout” but in my experience, this is far from the truth.
+It’s easy to get caught up in the belief that moving your body is only valuable if it’s a “proper workout”, but in my experience, this is far from the truth.

-This is something I really started doing after the birth of my daughter.
+This is something I started doing after the birth of my daughter.
 In the early days, I spent a lot of time at home with her and too often, I felt like the day would slip away without me realising it.
 Of course, I was mindful of my limitations as a new mum, but still … I craved something to help me feel grounded and more at ease.

-The solution I landed on was creating small rituals throughout my day: burning incense while I made coffee, washing my face and apply a nice moisturiser during nap time, stroking her hair while I nursed her.
+The solution I landed on was creating small rituals throughout my day: burning incense while I made coffee, washing my face and applying a nice moisturiser during nap time, and stroking her hair while I nursed her.
 It might not seem like much, but the sum of these little rituals combined added a rhythm to my day that helped me to slow down and enjoy my time as a new mum a bit more.

 Have you ever noticed that when you spend time online, on your phone, or in front of the TV … that time just slips away?

 Finally, one of the best ways to slow down is by setting boundaries.
-In this case, I’m not talking about saying “no” to other people (although that’s often a good idea too!).
+In this case, I’m not talking about saying “no” to other people (although that’s often a good idea as well!).
 Instead, I’m talking about creating your own mental boundaries.

 This means making a conscious decision not to worry or stress about something for a set period of time: